All posts

 With a VibeZone active at Brockwell Park on May 24, your FirstMove profile is visible to other CTT attendees who've done the same.
 In a park full of people who care about good music, you're likely to find genuine common ground quickly.

-The Mutual Handshake feature means that even if you've only spoken briefly — in the queue for jerk chicken, at the edge of a particularly moving set — you can register interest and only connect if it's mutual.
-That low-stakes quality is important at a festival where the whole point is warmth and genuine connection.
+The Mutual Handshake feature means even a brief encounter — in the queue for food, at the edge of a particularly moving set — can lead somewhere, but only if both of you want it to.
+That low-stakes quality matters at a festival where warmth is the whole point.

-Because CTT is a one-day event, the Ephemeral Profile feature is well suited to it.
-You can be socially active during the festival day without that activity persisting beyond it — unless you choose to keep the connections you've made.
+Because CTT is a one-day event, the Ephemeral Profile feature suits it well.
+You can be socially active during the day without that activity persisting beyond it — unless you want to keep the connections you've made.

-For people using FirstMove across a Brockwell Park weekend — Field Day Saturday, Cross The Tracks Sunday — the continuity of connections you make across both days could develop into something more substantial.
+For anyone doing the Brockwell Park double — Field Day Saturday, Cross The Tracks Sunday — the continuity of connections across both days could develop into something more substantial.
 Two days, same park, extended common ground.

 Tips for Cross The Tracks 2026

-Cross The Tracks 2026 is a festival that reminds you what music is actually for — togetherness, joy, connection to something larger than yourself.
-That's a rare and valuable thing on any Sunday in May.
+Cross The Tracks 2026 is a reminder of what music is actually for — togetherness, joy, connection to something larger.
+That's rare on any Sunday in May.

 Download FirstMove